Measurement of the mass and width of the $\Lambda_c(2625)^+$ and the branching ratios of $\Lambda_c(2625)^+ \to \Sigma_c^{0}\pi^{+}$ and $\Lambda_c(2625)^+ \to \Sigma_c^{++}\pi^{-}$: Analysis

-The reconstructed $M(\Lambda_c^+\pi^+\pi^-)$ mass distribution in the experimental is fitted using RooFit~\cite{Roofit}.
+The reconstructed $M(\Lambda_c^+\pi^+\pi^-)$ mass distribution in the experimental data is fitted using RooFit~\cite{Roofit}.
 Figure~\ref{mass_fit1} shows the $M(\Lambda_c^+\pi^+\pi^-)$ mass distribution in the experimental data overlaid with the fit result.
 The signal function is a Breit-Wigner distribution convolved with a double-Gaussian mass-resolution function, and the background function is a second-order Chebychev polynomial.
 The resolution function for the invariant mass distribution is obtained from the MC sample, without track smearing, and scaled by 114\% in accordance with the $D^{*+}$ study.
 The solid line shows the overall fit and the dashed lines show the individual signal and background components of the fit.
 The fitted mass is $2628.025 \pm 0.006 \,\mevcsq$, independent of which version of the mass-resolution function we use.
+The uncertainty is statistical only.
 If we use the track-smearing correction without any rescaling, the fitted width is found to be zero, so we have no definitive evidence of a non-zero width and will present only an upper limit for the measurement of the intrinsic width of the $\Lambda_c^+(2625)$.
-If we use the mass resolution without track smearing, scaled by 114\%, the fitted width is $0.490 \pm 0.025 \,\mevcsq$.
-With the mass-resolution function with track smearing scaled by 86\%, the fitted width is $0.293 \pm 0.026 \,\mevcsq$.
+If we scale by 114\% the mass-resolution function without track smearing, the fitted width is $0.490 \pm 0.025 \,\mevcsq$.
+If we scale by 86\% the mass-resolution function with track smearing, the fitted width is $0.293 \pm 0.026 \,\mevcsq$.
 These finite values for the fitted width after scaling the mass resolution are only used to find the limit on the intrinsic width including systematic uncertainties.

 The fitted mass of $\Lambda_c(2625)^+$ in the signal MC sample is slightly different from the generated value.
-Applying a bias correction, determined by the mass shift observed in the signal MC sample, the mass of the $\Lambda_c(2625)^+$ is measured to be $2627.978 \pm 0.007 \,\mevcsq$, where the uncertainty is statistical.
+Applying a bias correction, determined by the mass shift observed in the signal MC sample, the mass of the $\Lambda_c(2625)^+$ is measured to be $2627.978 \pm 0.006 \,\mevcsq$, where the uncertainty is statistical.

-Two upper limits on the width are calculated based on the two fit methods described in the previous section and the larger upper limit is reported as the final answer.
+Two upper limits on the width are calculated based on the two mass-resolution functions methods described above and the larger upper limit is reported as the final answer.
 Using the mass-resolution function determined from MC scaled by 114\% without track smearing, the upper limit is determined to be